 There are plenty of gyms dotted around Sofia, both small and large.
 Many offer group exercise classes, such as yoga, pilates, and spinning.
-There are also a lot of tennis courts, indoor and outdoor, though the choice of swimming pools and squash courts in Sofia is limited.
+There are also a lot of tennis courts, indoor and outdoor, though the choice of decent swimming pools and squash courts in Sofia is limited.

 - For the Kids